 Outreach & Audience Engagement

-In addition to traditional distribution methods, the producers are gearing up for an ambitious National Impact Campaign to maximize the film’s reach in communities and classrooms around the U.S. The National Impact Campaign for CURED will focus on three key areas:
+In addition to traditional distribution methods, the producers have launched an ambitious Outreach and Engagement Campaign to maximize the film’s reach in communities and classrooms around the U.S. This campaign is focusing on three key areas:

 - Highlight the effort to ban conversion therapy, a practice that remains legal for adults in all 50 states and for minors in a majority of states despite being discredited by the APA and every other major medical and mental health organization in the U.S.